mzniko/codeschool/self_assessment_01.md

 ### What is a gem?
 What is "gem"?

-1. A "gem" is the standardized format of a Ruby program or library for us with the RubyGems package manager.
+1. A "gem" is the standardized format of a Ruby program or library for use with the RubyGems package manager.
 RubyGems allows for easy installation and distribution of gems, while programs like Bundler ease gem management within a project context.

 2. Ruby gem hosting: http://rubygems.org/